readthedocs/readthedocs.org/docs/sponsors.rst

 ~~~~~~~~~~~~~~~~~~

 This is our best offering,
-and shows your logo on every documentation page with the Read the Docs or Alabaster theme.
+it displays your logo and supporting text on every documentation page using the Read the Docs theme.
 This covers over 10,000,000 pageviews every month.
-Only *1* company has a Doc Page Promotion at a time.
+Limit *1* company per month.

+This promotion is not displayed for users with gold status, or users that have
+donated in the past.

+`Contact us`_ for more specifications on this promotion spot.

+.. _`Contact us`: mailto:hello@readthedocs.com

 Footer Logo Promotion
 ~~~~~~~~~~~~~~~~~~~~~

-Footer Logo Promotion shows the logo of your company in our page footer.
+This promotion displays the name of your company in the footer of docuentation pages.
-It will be a rotation of all logos from companies that support us, so will vary in pageviews based on the number of supporting companies.
+It is a rotation of all sponsors, so will vary in pageviews based on the number of supporting companies.
 We will never have more than *10* companies in this promotion at any time.